MIT-Emerging-Talent/2024-group-07-cdsp/README.md

 ### Technical Description
 Our analysis leveraged EuroStat (ESTAT) and UN datasets, focusing on the 2014-2019 period.
-We integrated GDP data from the World Bank for a comprehensive perspective.
+We want to integrate GDP data from the World Bank for a comprehensive perspective.
 Selection of columns followed previous suggestions, incorporating neighboring countries' information.

 **Techniques Used:**
 - Descriptive statistics to understand migration patterns.